 /query? [channel-options] [time-constraints] [geographic-constraints] [miscellaneous] [nodata=404]

 - via HTTP POST: Submit an arbitrary selection list to the service.
-Please note that all parameters used for GET queries are also valid for POST queries with the following exceptions: startbefore, endbefore, startafter, endafter.
+Please note that all parameters listed under the rectangular geographic constraints, radial geographic constraints, and miscellaneous sections of the Detailed Descriptions of each Query Parameter table on the main service documentation page may be submitted using either GET or POST methods.
 For additional details on constructing and submitting POST selection files, visit the POST Examples in the Help section.

 - via web service clients: Dedicated clients that use the fdsnws-station service can be found on the Client list.
 In particular, the FetchMetadata script will request metadata from fdsnws-station, parse the returned XML and print or save simple ASCII information; this script can be used as a starting point for creating customized metadata requests.